Featured [r Blogs

 More [r Blogs

-When describing the month of March there is an old saying: In like a lion, out like a lamb.
+It’s hard to believe, but the first quarter of 2023 is behind us and Spring is well sprung.
+There is an old saying when describing springtime: In like a lion, out like a lamb.
 I wonder if the same can be said for the state of ransomware in healthcare for 2023.
-I recently attended the American Hospital Association (AHA) Rural Leadership meeting in San Antonio and continually heard that a top concern is ransomware.
-How are hospitals being targeted?
-Who is targeting them?
-How should they plan and prepare for a breach and how do they ensure resiliency during the downtime?
+At this year’s American Hospital Association (AHA) Rural Leadership meeting in San Antonio, I continually heard that a top concern from attendees is ransomware.

 Vulnerability scanning vs penetration testing – equally important but often confused.
 We’re here to pull back the veil on these two valuable tools to help you understand whether your business needs one (or both) to keep your digital landscape secure.
 Keeping your organization safe from cyber attacks is a 24x7x365 responsibility.
 The wicked never rest.
 It requires every tool in the toolbox to keep evildoers from running off with your organization’s crown jewels.